gauravkumar7294/Admin-Panel-using-ReactJs/README.md

 steps to Navigate repo.
 1. cd Admin-backend
-   yarn dev
+2.yarn dev
-2. cd raectadmin
+3. cd Admin-frontend
- yarn start/npm start
+ 4. yarn start/npm start

 Have issue in baseUrl for deployment.